 Behavioral Health Care for Seniors with dementia

 Senior Behavioral Health is an inpatient psychiatry program designed to address the often complex mental health and medical needs of older patients.
 This program is located on the 4th floor of Lutheran Medical Center.
-We provide short term acute psychiatric stabilization for older adults who have a primary diagnosis of a mental health disorder and secondary dementia.
+We provide short term acute psychiatric stabilization for older adults who have a primary diagnosis of a mental health disorder.

 If you or a loved one are experiencing any of the following symptoms, our program may be able to help.

 - Depression, crying spells or isolation

 - Loss of interest in activities and others

 - Emotional difficulty due to persistent medical conditions

 We provide a complete psychiatric evaluation and medical exam to determine a diagnostic and treatment options.
 Each patient is assigned a psychiatrist who leads a team in providing compassionate care, treatment and assists in planning for a fulfilling life after leaving the program.
 The typical length of stay is 12-14 days.

 Most Senior Behavioral Health patients will be admitted directly from a hospital emergency department.
 These transfers are coordinated by our team at West Pines.
 We also welcome referrals from private physicians, long-term care facilities, law enforcement professionals, and clinicians in the community.